GoClipse/goclipse/documentation/UserGuide.md

 ##### Build:
 The `go` tool will be used to build the project.
 The output of this tool will be displayed in a console.
 Additionally, error markers resulting from the build will be collected and displayed in the the Go editor and the Problems view.

-Note that if the `Project / Build Automatically` option in the main menu is enabled (the default), a workspace build will be requested whenever any file is saved.
-Turn this on or off as desired.

 Each Go project has 3 built-in Build Targets, which are ways in how the project can be built.
 These can be viewed and configured in the Project Explorer: